-To earn a portion of the H2O Now You Know badge, have your students reflect on what they discovered.
+To earn a portion of the H2O Now You Know badge, have your students use their journals to help them reflect on what they discovered.
 We would love to see pictures of their water cycle models.
-Please email pictures to educationemail@discoverycube.org.
+Please email pictures to educationemail@ discoverycube.org.